KatNykiel/atomate2_concept/presentation.md

 retrieve the data we need for our various ML analysis projects and makes checking outlier predictions very easy.
 Including checking for potential mistakes in data retrieved from literature.

+## minimum growing pains
+assembling predefined workflows into an experimental batch is pretty easy and can be done by anyone with basic knowledge of python scripting.

+Creating workflows from scratch does require some python development knowledge, however this can task can be made collaborative with good git practice and published as a package of predefined workflows for non-developer users.

+Finally, if someone insists on running experiments the old-fashioned way, it is easy to parse the results manually and upload all details to the centralized database.

+The only missing piece is the necessary database host and disk space on Purdue's Geddes Containerized Workloads Cluster.